raphaelmeyer/spotify-cli/README.md

 ### VS Code Setup

-Open the VS Code workspace in `advent-of.code-workspace`.
+Open the VS Code workspace in `spotify-cli.code-workspace`.
 Then install the recommended plugins.